 Who gets osteoarthritis?

 - Primary OA develops in previously healthy joints.
-Most cases develop in people over 50.
+Most cases develop in people aged over 50.
 By the age of 65, at least half of people have some OA in some joint(s).
-It is mild in many cases, but about 1 in 10 people over 65 have a major disability due to OA (mainly due to OA of one or both hips or knees).
+It is mild in many cases, but about 1 in 10 people over 65 have a major disability due to OA.
+This is mainly due to OA of one or both hips or knees.

-- Secondary OA develops in joints previously abnormal for a variety of reasons.
-For example, it may develop in injured or deformed joints.
+- Secondary OA develops in joints already affected by previous injury, damage or deformity.
 This can occur in younger people.

 Which joints are affected?